By Jerry A. Boggs

 But other people, after learning of the over 300-percent higher murder rate for men, may wonder why aren’t a lot more male homicides, especially black male homicides, qualifying as a worthy program topic.
 Instead, almost every time I channel-surf into one of these programs, including network programs such as “Date Line” and “20/20,” I find an investigation into the murder of a white woman.
 [For the record, I am white.]

 Suppose the programs’ producers somehow labor under the impression that women are murdered at a greater rate than men — which would make the producers as out of touch as flat-worlders — and that women’s murders therefore deserve near-exclusive coverage.
 Why, then, don’t they air the investigation of a black woman’s murder more than once in a blue moon, especially considering that black women are murdered at a rate three times higher than white women?
 I believe the producers are guilty of both racism and sexism.

 Why this intense fixation on females?
 Do the producers see females as “worthy” victims?
 As profit-minded enterprisers, do they simply seek to capitalize on the gender compassion gap that generates more sympathy for female victims and hence draws more viewers and advertisers?
 Do they think sympathy for men is so deficient that TV viewers perceive male homicides as “Ho hum”?
-Or can I charge them with the crime of operating while under the influence of gender feminists whose aim is to politicize murder as principally a crime against women and to hence justify ever more increases in government funding to protect women, especially, it seems, white women, who are the safest group in America despite the notion of “a culture of violence against women”, a notion fueled largely by cable TV’s nightly parade of white female homicides?
+Or can I charge them with the crime of operating while under the influence of ideological feminists whose aim is to politicize murder as principally a crime against women and to hence justify evermore increases in government funding to protect women, especially, it seems, white women, who in fact are the safest group in America despite the notion of “a culture of violence against women,” a notion fueled largely by cable TV’s nightly parade of white female homicides?

 Let’s tell the producers what we think about their biased programs!

-(For more on how the media frighten American women, see the newly published book, “Spin Sisters”.)
+(For more on how the media frighten American women, see the book, “Spin Sisters.”)